• Skip to primary navigation

 Monteverde Cloud Forest Reserves

-Bosque Nuboso Santa Elena: This reserve sits higher in elevation so it’s wetter and cloudier.
-There is a trail that leads to a spectacular view of Arenal Volcano (on a clear day).
-You can also spend a whole day in the reserve if you’d like since there are many trails.
+Bosque Nuboso Santa Elena: This cloud forest reserve sits higher in elevation so it’s wetter and cloudier.
+There is a trail that leads to a spectacular view of Arenal Volcano (on a clear day) and a large hollow ficus tree.

 Things to Do in Monteverde, Costa Rica